starling26/qa-challenge-automation/README.md

 3. If you see something like "v18.17.0" or higher, you already have it!
 4. If not, continue with the installation

+**⚠️ Important Note About Node.js Versions:**
+If you're running the tests and encounter compatibility issues, consider that you might have a different version of Node.js installed than what this project was developed with.
+This project was tested with Node.js v18.x and v20.x (LTS versions).

+**If you have version conflicts:**
+- Use **nvm** (Node Version Manager) to manage multiple Node.js versions
+- Install nvm: https://github.com/nvm-sh/nvm (Mac/Linux) or https://github.com/coreybutler/nvm-windows (Windows)
+- Then you can switch versions: `nvm use 18` or `nvm use 20`

 **How to install Node.js?**
 1. Go to: https://nodejs.org
 2. Download the **LTS** version (recommended)